Module 3: Access to the Internet

 - An express right to the internet has not been recognised in international law.
 However, it is widely accepted that access to the internet enables a variety of other fundamental rights.

-- Practices such as internet shutdowns and blocking and filtering of content often violate the rights to freedom of expression and do not constitute a justifiable limitation.
+- Practices such as internet shutdowns and blocking and filtering of content often violate the rights to freedom of expression and have rarely been found to constitute a justifiable limitation.

 - National security is frequently relied upon as the justification for an interference with access to the internet, as well as other interferences with the right to freedom of expression.
 While national security is listed as one of the legitimate aims for derogation from the right to freedom of expression in appropriate circumstances, it is often used by states to quell dissent and cover up state abuses.